Welcome to Save Central Park NYC

 The Committee for Environmentally Sound Development has had a recent success with a zoning challenge of 200 Amsterdam.
 But the fight will go on!
+Developers are making an appeal so that they can be grandfathered and accordingly build a 668’ Mega Tower!
 We need community activism and letters to elected officials so the electorate is heard.
-The election (Primary Sept 12th) is a couple of short months away.

 Advocacy Groups like Alliance for a Human Scale City caution that deregulation in Washington will leave real estate developers unencumbered and it is the citizens of New York who will pay the price.
 Click to read their flyer here.

 The East River Fifties Alliance, a community based group, is fighting for a rezoning plan which will protect their neighborhood and quality of life in light of a pending SuperTall.
 Read more here.

 Friends of the Upper East Side asked noted Zoning Expert George Janes to review NYC zoning to determine why this is happening now and what can be done about it.
 His study laid the ground work for Community Board 7’s sweeping Resolution.
 Read more here.

 Contact your elected officials (click below).
 Ask that they support common-sense regulations that will promote growth and protect New York.
 Click here for specific controls that would have immediate impact.